Amended By-Laws of the UP Vanguard, IncorporatedApproved by the BOG 28 August 2019

 The following are the period covered by the quarterly reports:

-First Quarterly Report – April 1 to June 30
+First Quarterly Report – June 1 to August 31

-Second Quarterly Report – July 1 to September 30
+Second Quarterly Report – September 1 to November 30

-Fourth Quarterly Report – January 1 to March 31
+Fourth Quarterly Report – March 1 to May 31

-(c) Regular Board Meetings.
-The Board of Directors of the Chapter shall meet regularly to take up matters affecting the chapter.
+- Regular Board Meetings.
+The Board of Directors shall meet regularly to take up matters affecting the chapter.

 Section 5.
 Quorum.
 Three (3) members of the council constitute a quorum in deciding cases.